 Co-founder and Chief Executive Officer, Citizens of the World Charter Schools

 Kriste Dragon is the CEO and Co-Founder of Citizens of the World Charter Schools, a national network of public charter schools that challenge students to realize their full potential and thrive in a diverse society.
 Citizens of the World is committed to serving diverse communities throughout the U.S., with schools currently in Los Angeles, New York, and Kansas City.
 Kriste began her work in education as a middle school mathematics teacher in South Los Angeles.
 She has a Juris Doctorate from the University of Georgia and a bachelor’s degree in communications from the University of Alabama.

-Chris Stewart is Director of Outreach and External Affairs for Education Post, a non-partisan communications organization dedicated to building support for student-focused improvements in public education from preschool to high school graduation.
+Chris Stewart is Chief Executive Officer for Education Post, a non-partisan communications organization dedicated to building support for student-focused improvements in public education from preschool to high school graduation.
+He is a lifelong activist and 20-year supporter of nonprofit and education-related causes.
+He was named CEO of Education Post in April 2019, after formerly serving as chief executive of Wayfinder Foundation.
 Before that, he served as Executive Director of the African American Leadership Forum (AALF), a cross-sector network of black leaders working to develop and implement an urban policy agenda across five northwest states.
-In 2007 Chris was elected to the Minneapolis Public Schools Board of Education.
+In 2007, Chris was elected to the Minneapolis Public Schools Board of Education.
 In that role, he helped establish the Office of New Schools, an area of the Minneapolis Public Schools to implement school reform strategies.
 Since 2009 Chris has been President and Principal with Yielding Assets, LLC, a grassroots consultancy helping government, nonprofit, and foundation clients create self-sustaining, social good projects.
 Chris blogs and tweets under the name Citizen Stewart.
 He is based in Minneapolis.